inflearn logo

 • Through Causal AI, which goes beyond traditional forecasting, we explain the root causes of equipment failure and prescribe optimal intervention scenarios.

-• By combining the three major elements of OEE with energy efficiency in operating and standby states (EEM, EES), the next-generation metric OEEE simultaneously targets carbon neutrality and productivity improvement.
+• By combining the three major elements of OEE with energy efficiency in operating and standby states (EEM, EES), the next-generation metric OEEE simultaneously targets carbon neutrality and productivity enhancement.

 • Based on the EU AI Act and ISO/IEC 42001 standards, we manage potential biases that may arise when introducing high-risk AI technologies and establish a risk control system.